VoodooSMBus/VoodooRMI/README.md

     * RMISMBus/RMII2C should be after VoodooRMI
     * All dependencies are found under `VoodooRMI.kext/Contents/PlugIns/`

+You generally only want **one** of the two below kexts
+* RMII2C is needed if using VoodooI2C for your trackpad
+* RMISMBus is needed if using VoodooSMBus for your trackpad

 ## Configuration

 The values below can be edited under Info.plist within the kext itself - these can be changed without recompiling